-The Certificate of Origin can be used together with the commercial invoice, to support your “Country of Origin” claims.
+You can use the Certificate of Origin together with the commercial invoice to support your “Country of Origin” claims.

-Note that customs authorities might also require importers and manufacturers to provide evidence such as country of origin certificates, invoices, and other records.
+Note that customs authorities might also require importers to provide evidence such as certificate of origin, invoices, and other records.

-Country of origin rules generally requires that the manufacturing country of origin is permanently labeled on the product and its packaging.
-However, this is different when it comes to watches.
+The country of origin rules generally requires that the manufacturing country of origin is permanently affixed on the product and its packaging.
+However, this is different when it comes to watches and clocks.

 The origin of wristwatches is determined by the origin of the movement, rather than the country of watch assembly.
 As such, many watches assembled in China are still labeled as ‘Japan Movement’ rather than Made in China.